Brian Clarke: 2010s to 2020s

 In 2020, it was announced that a new Blue Coat School was to be built in Oldham, Clarke's hometown, named the Brian Clarke Church of England Academy, to provide free school places to 1,200 pupils.
 The academy was granted planning permission in April 2021, with construction completed in 2023, and its first intake of pupils in September 2023.

 Clarke also designed the stained glass windows for the new extension to Westminster Coroner's Court, which opened in 2024; The Guardians Rowan Moore described them as "realised with virtuosity in the handling of depth and density of colour, meant to convey growth and renewal"; Clarke himself explained that the windows were intended "not to give people an artistic ecstasy, but to say ‘I am with you’, ‘I know what you’re going through’, to put an arm around people’s shoulders."

+In 2025, Clarke completed the stained glass installation Concordia at Bahrain International Airport, commissioned by Prince and Prime Minister Salman bin Hamad Al Khalifa.
+Measuring 34 m by 17 m (578 m²), it is among the world’s largest stained glass works ever realised.
+The design brings together Islamic geometric patterns and elements inspired by the region of Bahrain, including jasmine flowers, dragonflies and hawks, alongside Western motifs such as oak leaves and daffodils.
+Concordia represents a major achievement in Clarke’s mature work.
+As he stated, “Everything I have ever learned about stained glass is in some ways expressed in this window.”